Minimally Invasive Surgeons of Texas (MIST) Fellowship Consortium

 Fellowship information

-Two Fellowship Council accredited positions in advanced (minimally invasive) colorectal surgery are offered through this program.
-The minimally invasive colorectal fellowship program is intended for trainees who have successfully completed or intend to complete a colorectal surgery residency program accredited by the ACGME.
-International medical graduates who have not completed a general surgery residency program accredited by the ACGME and are not certified by or eligible for certification by the American Board of Surgery may also be eligible for training in a Fellowship Council accredited program.
+This program offers two Fellowship Council-accredited positions in advanced (minimally invasive) colorectal surgery.
+The minimally invasive colorectal fellowship program is intended for trainees who plan to complete a colorectal surgery residency program accredited by the ACGME.
+International medical graduates who have not completed a general surgery residency program accredited by the ACGME and are not certified by or eligible for certification by the American Board of Surgery may also be eligible for training in a Fellowship Council-accredited program.
 Successful completion of a Fellowship Council accredited advanced colorectal surgery fellowship DOES NOT under any circumstances qualify for eligibility for certification by the American Board of Colon and Rectal Surgery.

-This is an advanced minimally invasive surgery (MIS) fellowship specializing in the field of colon and rectal surgery.
+This advanced minimally invasive surgery (MIS) fellowship specializes in colon and rectal surgery.
 Advanced MIS colorectal surgeons are trained to perform robotic and laparoscopic colon and rectal procedures and manage perioperative care.
 As such, minimally invasive skills will be achieved in robotic and laparoscopic techniques for colon, rectal, and anal procedures.
 The surgeons will also master natural orifice-assisted surgery (NICE Procedure) and transanal video-assisted techniques.
 The fellows will also have the opportunity to achieve a high level of competency in diagnostic and therapeutic lower endoscopy.

-The Advanced MIS Colorectal Surgery fellows will work with 5 full time attending staff: Eric Haas, MD, FACS, FASCRS, Joshua Coursey, MD, Rachel Ellsworth, MD, Jean-Paul LeFave, MD, and Matthew Weaver, MD.
+The Advanced MIS Colorectal Surgery fellows will work with five full-time attending staff: Eric Haas, MD, FACS, FASCRS, Joshua Coursey, MD, Rachel Ellsworth, MD, Jean-Paul LeFave, MD, and Matthew Weaver, MD.

-Our program is part of the Minimally Invasive Surgeons of Texas (MIST) Fellowship Consortium which is comprised of four minimally invasive surgery fellowship programs and one clinical obesity medicine fellowship.
-MIS surgeons from the four surgical programs are granted elective rotations in which one can rotate on another MIS service to gain exposure into different techniques and anatomy.
-In addition, the MIST consortium holds a combined Journal club, M&M and research review on a monthly basis, which affords the opportunity to interact with multiple expert faculty.
+Our program is part of the Minimally Invasive Surgeons of Texas (MIST) Fellowship Consortium, which is comprised of four minimally invasive surgery fellowship programs and one clinical obesity medicine fellowship.
+MIS surgeons from the four surgical programs are granted elective rotations in which one can rotate on another MIS service to gain exposure to different techniques and anatomy.
+In addition, the MIST consortium holds a combined Journal club, M&M, and research review monthly, which allows the opportunity to interact with multiple expert faculty.

 The MIS colorectal fellowship maintains an active prospective minimally invasive database with dedicated research fellows to assist and enable clinical research projects.
 Our MIS surgeons are involved in publications and presentations at regional and national conferences throughout the year.